leeatchison/softlaunch/README.md

 When it is disabled, even people with the cookie set will not be able to see the feature.

-Once you have finished permanently launching the feature (or permanently deciding not to launch it), you can go and refactor your code to remove the "if softlaunch" statements and the unused code, then remove the feature from the softlaunch.yml file.
+Once you have finished permanently launching the feature (or permanently deciding not to launch it), you can go and refactor your code to remove the "if launched?" statements and the unused code, then remove the feature from the softlaunch.yml file.

 # Questions or Problems?